Bowdoin May Surprise You

-Bowdoin does not require most applicants to submit SAT or ACT scores for the purposes of admission.
-The College has been test optional since 1969.
+Bowdoin has been test-optional for more than 50 year.
+Applicants are not required to submit SAT or ACT scores for the purposes of admission.
 This policy allows applicants to decide for themselves whether or not their test results accurately reflect their academic ability and potential.